NovaDorsey/dammitgill2/README.md

 In this course, you will learn how to use GitHub successfully.

 ### The basics
--Understand the use of GitHub
+- Understand the use of GitHub
--Create Repositories
+- Create Repositories
--Work with Git and GitHub
+- Work with Git and GitHub
--Create and Work with issues
+- Create and Work with issues
--Create a Wiki and a GitHub Page
+- Create a Wiki and a GitHub Page